Home

 And be a famous admiral with a famous Victory.

-They had pretend battles with their boats when they had nice weather.
+They played games with their boats when they had nice weather.

 One boat belonged to Horatio, and one to his brother;